BurntSushi/rebar/METHODOLOGY.md

 number of bytes in `value`.
 But if you convert it to a Java `String` first, then since the length-in-bytes and the length of a Java `String` (UTF-16 code units) aren't the same, it becomes more difficult to take a correct substring.
+(Arguably, this implies that the KLV format is actually a binary format masquerading as a plain text format.
+Or some hybrid of them.)

 ### Defining Benchmarks